-Name Position Country of Citizenship Alberto Motta, Jr. Vice President Inversiones Bahía Ltd. Panama Alfredo Riviere President Sural, C. A. Venezuela
+Name Position Citizenship

+Alberto Motta, Jr. Vice President Panama

+Alfredo Riviere Inversiones Bahía Ltd. President Venezuela

+Sural, C. A.

 Employees

 As of December 31, 2000 and 2001, the total number of permanent employees of the Bank was 197 and 215, respectively.
 As of December 31, 2002, the total number of permanent employees was 160, which were geographically distributed as follows: Head Office in Panama: 146; New York Agency: 6; Representative Office in Argentina: 3; Representative Office in Brazil: 3; and Representative Office in Mexico: 2.